-To achieve the best results, you need to carefully craft your monetization strategy.
+To achieve monetization KPIs, you need to carefully craft your monetization strategy.
 If you want to attain the highest app revenue, try to avoid the mistakes listed in this article.

 These are the mistakes that could sabotage your ad revenue:

 To optimize your monetization strategies, you first need to know what’s working and what’s not.
 That is why not measuring your ad monetization will cost you more in the long run.